astec-stfc/simba/docs/source/SimCodes.rst

         simcodes_location=simcodes_location,
     )

-Alternatively, one can set up :mod:`SimFrame` without this argument and set up the ``SimCodes`` location afterwards:
+Alternatively, one can set up :mod:`SIMBA` without this argument and set up the ``SimCodes`` location afterwards:

 .. code-block:: python